salmanalibanani/salmanalibanani.com/content/post/where-does-a-business-rule-live.md

 This is how a small change becomes a production issue.
 This is how a developer ends up fixing a report at 2 am on Saturday night, trying to work out why a query written years ago suddenly has a different understanding of “approved”.

-## The Problem Is Not of Duplication - The Problem is of Definition
+## The Problem Is Definition, Not Duplication

 It is easy to call this a duplication problem.
 In one sense, it is.
 The same rule exists in more than one place.
 But the more interesting problem is that the copied rule may not mean the same thing everywhere.